Digital Asset Management

 Why are so few teams satisfied with AI-powered DAM?

 Because AI amplifies whatever structure already exists in the DAM, including the gaps.
-The 2025 State of AI in DAM report found that only 26% of organizations currently using AI in their DAM are fully satisfied with the results.
+The 2026 State of AI in DAM & Content Operations report found that while 79% of organizations are now actively using AI in their DAM, only 54% call it a success, and 17% report no measurable impact at all.
 Teams that have invested in metadata governance see returns from AI.
 Teams that have not, do not.

 What is the biggest risk of turning on AI search before fixing metadata?